watspeed/cloud-computing-security-essentials/lab1/lab1-guide.md

 seed        1999    1991  0 23:32 pts/0    00:00:00 ps -e -f
 ```

-A second common command for monitoring processes on a machine is `top.`
+A second common command for monitoring processes on a machine is `top`.
 It provides a dynamic real-time view of the running system.
 Usually, this command shows the system's summary information and the list of processes running.
 As soon as you run this command, it will open an interactive command mode.
 The top half portion contains the statistics of processes and resource usage, and the lower half contains a list of the currently running processes.
 Pressing `q` will simply exit the command mode.

 ```bash